In Intish, all adjectives and adverbs can have more or most in front instead of adding er, r, est, or st:

 • more far can replace farther and further:

-My grandparents live more far than that, sir.
+My grandmother and grandfather live more far than that, sir.
 (Michael)

 • most far can replace farthest and furthest: